 The Trust is an open-end management investment company.
-The Trust consists of eight separate investment portfolios, six of which are described in this SAI: Tema Luxury ETF, Tema Oncology ETF, Tema Emerging Markets Financial Inclusion ETF, Tema Monopolies and Oligopolies ETF, Tema American Reshoring ETF, and Tema Alternative Investment Managers ETF and two of which: Tema Global Royalties ETF and Tema Beverages ETF, are described in a separate SAI.
-Tema Emerging Markets Financial Inclusion ETF, Tema Alternative Investment Managers ETF, and Tema Beverages ETF are not currently offered.
-Each Fund is a diversified management investment company under the 1940 Act.
+The Trust consists of eight separate investment portfolios, two of which are described in this SAI: Tema Global Royalties ETF and Tema Beverages ETF, and six of which are described in a separate SAI: Tema Luxury ETF, Tema Oncology ETF, Tema Emerging Markets Financial Inclusion ETF, Tema Monopolies and Oligopolies ETF, Tema American Reshoring ETF, and Tema Alternative Investment Managers ETF.
+Each Fund is a non-diversified management investment company under the 1940 Act.
 Each Fund is actively managed.
 The Trust was organized as a Delaware statutory trust on July 25, 2022.
 The Trust is governed by its Board of Trustees (the "Board").
 The offering of each Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 Tema Global Limited (the "Adviser") is the investment manager of each Fund.
 Neos Investment Management LLC (the "Sub-Adviser") is the sub-adviser of each Fund.

 Each Fund offers and issues Shares at its net asset value per share ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
 The Trust reserves the right to, in certain circumstances, permit or require the exchange of Creation Units partially or solely for securities in each Fund's portfolio ("Deposit Securities") and/or cash.
-Shares will be listed on the exchanges listed below (the "Exchange") and trade on the Exchange at market prices that may differ from the Shares' NAV.
+Shares will be listed on Cboe BZX Exchange, Inc. (the "Exchange") and trade on the Exchange at market prices that may differ from the Shares' NAV.
 Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
 As a practical matter, only institutions or large investors purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not redeemable securities.